Overview

 firebase functions:secrets:destroy ABC_API_KEY

-start emulators
+start and config emulators

 firebase emulators:start